 (b) It should afford minimal opportunity for infection of the marked area.

-(c) It should not inhibit normal activity, moulting, sloughing, courtship, mating or feeding behaviours.
+(c) It should not inhibit normal activity, moulting, sloughing or feeding behaviors.

 (d) It should give no cause for negative criticism from Sanctuary staff or the public.